KnapSac/gobbler/README.md

 # gobbler
 A command line RSS feed subscriptions checker.

+This project is Windows only, as it makes use of the Windows-specific Syndication API.

 ## How to use
 Use the `add` and `remove` sub-commands to add and remove RSS feed subscriptions.
 Your active subscriptions can be viewed by using the `--list` flag.

 ### Controlling what is shown
-The `--weeks` option can be used to control from how many weeks items are shown, this defaults to 4 weeks.
+The `--weeks` option can be used to control the number of weeks from which items are shown, this defaults to 4 weeks.

 Additionally, passing the `--hide-empty-feeds` flag will hide feeds with no items in the last number of specified weeks.